shsagir/play-area-sync/docs/install-craft-2.md

 ];
 ```

-#### Cache & Session
+### Cache & Session

-If you are just testing out Craft then make sure you use tinkering PHP plan.
+If you are just testing out Craft: make sure you use tinkering PHP plan with fortrabbit.
 With those you can set the cache variable (above) to `file`, `db` or `apc` during your tinkering, for example:

 ```
 CRAFT_CACHE=db
 ```

-All fortrabbit production PHP plans run on multiple nodes and require a cache which is accessible jointly - same goes for sessions, of course.
+All fortrabbit production PHP plans run on multiple Nodes and require a cache which is accessible jointly - same goes for sessions, of course.
 This disqualifies `apc`, `db` and `file` and leaves you with `memcache` as options.

 So make sure you have booked the [Memcache component](memcache) and then create the file `craft/config/memcache.php` with the following content: